dolbyio-samples/rts-app-react-publisher-viewer/README.md

 ## Installation and setup

-To install the libraries necessary, run the following command:
+To install the libraries necessary, clone the repo.
+Then from the root directory of the project, run the following command in a terminal window:

 ```bash
 yarn